 So let’s look at a few exercises to try as part of a workout then:

-For beginners, pushups are great, they work all of your upper body including arms and shoulders, if you are more intermediate and looking for a bigger challenge then try pike pushups which is bending over at the waist to create an upside down ‘V’ shape while performing pushups.
+For beginners, pushups are great, they work all of your upper body including arms and shoulders, if you are more intermediate and looking for a bigger challenge then try pike pushups which are bending over at the waist to create an upside-down ‘V’ shape while performing pushups.

 Sets: 4 Reps: 10-12 Rest: 60 seconds

 The Spiderman crawl is exactly as it sounds, you start off in a pushup position and then crawl forward with your right arm and left leg, keeping as low to the floor as possible.
 You want to almost graze your elbow as you swing your leg around.
 You then repeat with your left and right leg.
 To make this exercise a little harder, try doing it backward.

 A similar starting position to the Spiderman Crawl but this time combined with a pushup.
 Stick your right knee out to the side and try to touch your right elbow with it, as you do that do your push-up and then return to the starting position.
 Put your right knee back in and this time do it with your left knee.

 Sets: 6 Reps: 10 on each leg Rest: 30 seconds

 A side plank is done by lying on your side, placing your forearm on the ground perpendicular to your body, and twisting your body towards the ground.
 When you have done this, switch around and do it on your other side.

 Sets: 4 Reps: 5 on each arm Rest: 30 seconds